Jackie Aina: Advocacy

 Aina argues that people of color are poorly represented and often ignored in the beauty industry, and has criticized makeup shade ranges for not being inclusive of darker skin tones.
 She has pointed out the lack of darker shade ranges for foundations within lines.
 She told Bustle in 2018: "We all come from so many different backgrounds, and we also come in different shades and varieties, and what may be something that I'd be willing to overlook may not be the case for someone else."
-In addition to foundation shades, Aina has said that eye shadow, blush, and lipstick colors aren't universal for skin tones.
+In addition to foundation shades, Aina has said that eye shadow, blush, and lipstick colors are not universal for skin tones.

 While Aina's criticism of cosmetics companies has compromised her relationship with several brands, she asserts that her intention is never to disparage the companies.

 Aina has disapproved of people who claim that they "don't see color," saying that they ignore racial issues and discourage her from discussing them.
 In a YouTube video demonstration, she did an ordinary makeup tutorial in black and white, and subsequently revealed that she had put on makeup of the wrong color.

 After IT Cosmetics co-founder and CEO Jamie Kern Lima criticized the beauty industry for non-inclusive and unrealistic depictions of women in advertising, Aina, who had previously criticized IT Cosmetics, confronted her and the rest of the industry about excluding people of color and accepting critiques from a white woman.